How Long Until You Can Walk on Concrete?

 The Importance of Knowing When to Walk on Concrete

-• Light Foot Traffic: Generally, most concrete surfaces can support light foot traffic after 24 to 48 hours.
-For optimal strength, however, it’s advisable to wait at least 72 hours.
+• Light Foot Traffic: Most concrete surfaces can handle light foot traffic after 24 to 48 hours.
+For the best results, it’s best to wait at least 72 hours.

-• Heavy Foot Traffic: Refrain from allowing heavy foot traffic, such as from large groups or heavy machinery, for a minimum of one week.
+• Heavy Foot Traffic: Avoid heavy foot traffic, like from big groups or heavy machinery, for at least one week.

 Patience Yields Better Results